genebean/piweatherrock-planning/README.md

 ## Web-based configuration package

-The web-based configuration utility is an external package so that it can at a different pace than the core application.
+The web-based configuration utility is an external package so that it can evolve at a different pace than the core application.

 ## Diagram of this repo